 An innovative program managed by IFC, and jointly implemented with the World Bank

-Insurance is important for development because uninsured losses lock vulnerable populations in a vicious cycles of destitution.
+Insurance is important for development because uninsured losses lock vulnerable populations in a vicious cycle of destitution.
 Unfortunately agricultural insurance and disaster insurance are either unavailable or prohibitively expensive in many developing countries.

 The Global Index Insurance Facility (GIIF) is a multi-donor trust fund supporting the development and growth of local markets for weather and disaster index-based insurance in developing countries, primarily Sub-Saharan Africa, Latin America and the Caribbean and Asia Pacific.
-GIIF’s implementing partners have insured more than 400,000 farmers, pastoralists and micro-entrepreneurs and reached nearly one million with information and access to index insurance.
+GIIF’s implementing partners have covered more than 500,000 farmers, pastoralists and micro-entrepreneurs to date with $109 million in sums insured and reached nearly one million with information and access to index insurance.
 GIIF's objective is to expand the use of index insurance as a risk management tool in agriculture, food security and disaster risk reduction.

 Index insurance is a relatively new but innovative approach to insurance provision that pays out benefits on the basis of a pre-determined index (e.g. rainfall level, seismic activity, livestock mortality rates) for loss of assets and investments, primarily working capital, resulting from weather and catastrophic events, without requiring the traditional services of insurance claims assessors.
 It also allows for the claims settlement process to be quicker and more objective.
 See FAQ Index Insurance for more information.